keatonb/Pyriod/docs/tutorial.md

 # Tutorial

-Pyriod is primarily meant to be run interactively in a Jupyter notebook (convenient functions for scripting analyses without the GUI are being developed).
+Pyriod is primarily meant to be run interactively in a Jupyter Notebook (does not work in JupiterLab because of Qgrid compatibility issues; convenient functions for scripting analyses without the GUI are being developed).
 To display the interactive widgets, you must type the `%matplotlib widget` magic command at the top of your Jupyter notebook.
 Then import Pyriod.
 ````
 %matplotlib widget
 from Pyriod import Pyriod